Education and Tools for Parents Learning about Neurodivergence For Their Kids

 ❌ “Stop being so sensitive.”

-But what if the goal isn’t making them more blue?
+But what if the goal isn’t making them more “blue?” (because that makes them more blue, like sad blue 🙃)

-What if the goal is helping them thrive in their own color—in a world that often expects blue?
+What if the goal is helping them thrive in their own color—while keeping them safe in a world built for blue.

-How to Support an Orange or Green Brain in a Blue-Brain World
+How to Let Unique Colors Shine Bright in a Blue-Brain World

-The key to helping your child flourish is safety and capability—when they feel safe and supported, they can:
+The key to helping your child flourish is trust and capability—when they feel safe and supported, they can:

 ✅ Drop the mask of trying to “look blue.”

-✅ Ask for what they actually need, not what others assume they need.
+✅ Ask for what they actually need, not what others think or assume they need.

 This requires unlearning and relearning as a parent.
 Instead of asking:

-🔵 “How can I make my child more blue?”
+🔵 “How can I make my child act more blue?”

 Ask instead: